-A weekly email Newsletter keeps families informed of some of the range of activities carried out in each room during the week, along with information on planned events, matters for consideration by parents, updates on staff holidays and training.
+A weekly email Newsletter keeps families informed of some of the range of activities carried out in each room during the week, along with information on planned events and any matters for consideration by parents.

 The Early Learning Goals state that 'Parents are children's first and most enduring educators.
-When parents and practitioners work together in early years? settings, the results have a positive impact on the child's development and learning.
-From the start, we offer a gradual transition and detailed induction process for children and parents which includes pre settling play dates, where parents are invited to speak with their child?s key worker and share information before their child starts the settling in proper.
+When parents and practitioners work together in early years' settings, the results have a positive impact on the child's development and learning.
+From the start, we offer a gradual transition and detailed induction process for children and parents who are invited to speak with their child's key worker and share information before their child starts the settling in proper.
 During the settling period we arrange for a home visit with each family, so that the child sees their key worker welcomed into their home and we can further our understanding of your child in their home context.
 A manager comes along to welcome each family to the nursery and discuss any matters arising from the settling in period and to ensure that parents have a clear understanding of our policies and procedures.

 Minihome aims to be clear in its arrangements with parents / carers so that you know what we expect from you and we know what you expect from us.

 The nursery is a community that thrives on constructive criticism, transparency, enthusiasm and commitment, we invite parents to engage in discussions about nursery matters in our termly meetings with managers offered to parents as a group, our Annual Feedback Survey and our regular emails to parents regarding matters as they arise.